 (From book 1): My parents met in Hong Kong.
-My father is English, and my mother is Chinese.
-My dad was, and still is a businessman, and my mom worked as a skilled correspondent and a language secretary at my dad's workplace.
+My dad is English, and my mum is Chinese.
+My dad was, and still is a businessman, and my mum worked as a skilled correspondent and a language secretary at my dad's workplace.

-> I was born in Hong Kong in 1989, grew up there and went to an English school for my earlier years.
+I was born in Hong Kong in 1989, grew up there and went to an English school for my earlier years.

 I remember my childhood as a happy time.
 When one or both of my parents were not at work, they spend all their time with me, and later on with my younger sister Anna too.
 Anna was born when I was six, and now my mother chooses to stay home longer, and my dad brought her some work, she could do at home.
 I was at school most of the day, and Anna still had a nanny.

 My parents always call me the light of their lives, which is why I was named Lucia, Luzi for short.
 Anna has got her name after our dad’s mum, Hannah.
 I once asked my parents, why I was not named, Anna, as I was the first born.
 They both said, “You were not an Anna; you're the light of our life!”
 After that, I have always been proud of my name.

 We were quite wealthy, and the house we lived in was large and with a lot of room.
 It was an old bungalow applied from dad’s company.
 We could have had a more modern house, but we all loved the old house with the large garden and wouldn’t dream of getting something else.

 Grandma, Hannah and grandpa, William had passed away before I moved to England.
 In my younger years, they were visiting us in Hong Kong, and later, when Anna was old enough for a long trip, we visit them in England.
 At that point, they had become older and more fragile, and the last trip they made to China was when Anna became a teenager.
 I remember Hannah and William as two very gentle and warm grandparents, always kind and with all the time in the world, never rushing and stressed.